nfatihakkin/ElevatorControlWithFuzzyLogic/README.md

 ![el3_degree](https://user-images.githubusercontent.com/43918312/146547848-956dbee8-d28b-402c-ac08-06ca671bc57f.PNG)

 We have everyting but the rules.
-Because of we have to create rules.
+Because of that we have to create rules.
 But if we want to decrese waiting time with fuzzy logic, we have to calculate each elevator's.
 So, i create 11 different rules and we are going to use these rules for each elevator.
 We have 3 elevators that means we have 33 rules.

 Elevator 1 rules: